momzzze/momzzze/README.md

-# Welcome to My Portfolio!
+<h1 align="center">Hi 👋, I'm Nikola Ninov</h1>

-Hey there! 👋 I'm a washed-up gamer and former electrician who embarked on an exciting journey to become a developer.
+<h3 align="center">Hey there! 👋 I'm a washed-up gamer and former electrician who embarked on an exciting journey to become a developer.
 My goal is to leverage my unique background and skills to tackle challenges in the world of electrical excavators, cyclic production lines, and high voltage systems.
-I recently completed my studies in **Telerik Academy** with a focus on JavaScript and React.js.
+I recently completed my studies in **Telerik Academy** with a focus on JavaScript and React.js.</h3>

 ## About Me